-Section 2-11-23.3, NMSA 1978, added eligibility requirements for new members who were first employed on or after July 1, 2019 - and had, before that date, been refunded all member contributions and had not restored all refunded contributions and interest before July 1, 2019.
+Section 2-11-23.3, NMSA 1978, added eligibility requirements for new members who were first employed on or after July 1, 2019, or who were employed before July 1, 2019 but terminated employment and subsequently withdrew all contributions and returned to work for an ERB employer on or after July 1, 2019.
 A member in this tier must meet one of the following requirements.